KarthickRajaTS/DC-voltage-regulation-by-using-AC-supply-voltage-from-mains/README.md

 - Energy is transferred to the output capacitor and load.

 This switching process repeats at 100 kHz to regulate the converter output voltage.

+MOSFET Selection

+Objective

+The MOSFET acts as the primary switching device in the boost converter.
+It is controlled by the PWM source and enables the periodic storage and transfer of energy through the inductor.

+---

+MOSFET Selection Guideline

+The choice between an N-channel and P-channel MOSFET depends on the switching configuration.

+In this design, the MOSFET is placed between the inductor and ground, which is commonly referred to as low-side switching.

+Since the source terminal remains near ground potential, an N-channel MOSFET can be driven easily using a positive gate voltage from the PWM source.

+Advantages of low-side switching include:

+- Simpler gate drive circuitry
+- Lower conduction losses
+- Better switching performance
+- Wide availability of high-performance N-channel MOSFETs

+Therefore, an N-channel MOSFET was selected.

+---

+Selected Device

+Parameter| Value
+Part Number| BSB012N03LX3
+Device Type| N-Channel MOSFET
+Application| Low-Side Switch in Boost Converter

+---

+Key Datasheet Parameters

+Parameter| Value
+Drain-Source Voltage (VDS)| 30 V
+Continuous Drain Current (ID)| 180 A
+ON-State Resistance (RDS(on))| 1.2 mΩ
+Gate-Source Voltage (VGS)| ±20 V

+---

+Selection Justification

+Drain-Source Voltage Rating

+The MOSFET must withstand the voltage present across the switch during operation.

+A common design practice is to select a MOSFET with a voltage rating significantly higher than the expected operating voltage.

+[
+V_{DS} = 30V
+]

+This exceeds the converter output voltage by a comfortable margin and provides protection against switching transients and voltage spikes.

+---

+ON-State Resistance

+The selected MOSFET has:

+[
+R_DS(on) = 1.2 mOhm
+]

+A low ON-state resistance minimizes conduction losses:

+[
+P = I^2R
+]

+Lower conduction loss results in:

+- Improved efficiency
+- Reduced heat generation
+- Better overall converter performance

+---

+Drain Current Rating

+The MOSFET is rated for:

+[
+I_D = 180A
+]

+This rating is substantially higher than the required load current, providing a large operating margin and ensuring reliable operation within the device's safe operating limits.

+---

+Gate-Source Voltage Rating

+The MOSFET has a maximum gate-source voltage rating of:

+[
+V_GS(max) = pm20V
+]

+The PWM source provides a gate drive voltage of:

+[
+V_{GS} = 10V
+]

+which is safely within the allowable limit and sufficient to fully enhance the MOSFET.

+---

+Function in the Boost Converter

+MOSFET ON

+- Gate receives 10 V from the PWM source.
+- MOSFET conducts.
+- Current flows through the inductor.
+- Energy is stored in the magnetic field.

+MOSFET OFF

+- Gate voltage returns to 0 V.
+- MOSFET stops conducting.
+- The inductor releases stored energy.
+- Current flows through the Schottky diode to the output capacitor and load.

+This switching process enables the converter to produce a regulated output voltage greater than the input voltage.

+---

+Final Selection

+The BSB012N03LX3 N-channel MOSFET satisfies the voltage, current, gate-drive, and efficiency requirements of the boost converter while providing significant design margin for reliable operation.

+Schottky Diode Selection

+Objective

+The Schottky diode provides a current path for the inductor when the MOSFET turns OFF.

+During the OFF interval of the switching cycle, the energy stored in the inductor is transferred through the diode to the output capacitor and load.

+Therefore, the diode must be capable of:

+- Handling the output current.
+- Operating at high switching frequencies.
+- Minimizing conduction losses.
+- Recovering quickly during switching transitions.

+---

+Selected Device

+Parameter| Value
+Part Number| RBR3MM40B
+Device Type| Schottky Barrier Rectifier
+Application| Boost Converter Freewheeling Diode

+---

+Why a Schottky Diode?

+A conventional silicon diode is generally not preferred in high-frequency switching converters because it exhibits:

+- Higher forward voltage drop
+- Reverse recovery losses
+- Increased switching losses

+A Schottky diode offers:

+- Lower forward voltage drop
+- Faster switching response
+- Negligible reverse recovery time
+- Improved converter efficiency

+For these reasons, a Schottky diode was selected for the boost converter stage.

+---

+Key Datasheet Parameters

+Parameter| Value
+Reverse Voltage Rating (VRRM)| 40 V
+Average Forward Current (IF)| 3 A
+Diode Type| Schottky

+---

+Selection Justification

+Reverse Voltage Rating

+The diode must withstand the output voltage when it is reverse biased.

+A common design practice is to select a reverse voltage rating significantly higher than the expected output voltage.

+[
+V_{RRM}=40V
+]

+Since the converter output voltage is approximately:

+[
+V_{OUT}=12V
+]

+the selected diode provides more than three times the required voltage rating, ensuring reliable operation and protection against switching transients.

+---

+Forward Current Rating

+The diode is rated for:

+[
+I_F=3A
+]

+The converter load current is approximately:

+[
+I_{LOAD}=1.5A
+]

+Therefore, the diode current rating is approximately twice the required load current, providing sufficient operating margin and improved reliability.

+---

+Low Forward Voltage Drop

+A Schottky diode typically exhibits a forward voltage drop in the range of:

+[
+0.2V - 0.5V
+]

+which is significantly lower than a conventional silicon diode.

+Lower forward voltage drop results in:

+- Reduced power dissipation
+- Improved efficiency
+- Lower device temperature

+The power loss across the diode is:

+[
+P_D = V_F×I_F
+]

+Reducing V_F directly reduces conduction losses.

+---

+High-Speed Switching Performance

+The boost converter operates at:

+[
+f_s = 100kHz
+]

+At this frequency, reverse recovery losses become important.

+Schottky diodes have extremely small reverse recovery times, making them well suited for high-frequency switching applications.

+This minimizes switching losses and improves overall converter efficiency.

+---

+Function in the Boost Converter

+MOSFET ON

+- MOSFET conducts.
+- Inductor stores energy.
+- Diode becomes reverse biased.
+- Output capacitor supplies the load.

+MOSFET OFF

+- MOSFET stops conducting.
+- Inductor polarity reverses.
+- Diode becomes forward biased.
+- Stored energy is transferred to the output capacitor and load.

+This process enables the converter to boost the input voltage and maintain a regulated output.

+---

+Final Selection

+The RBR3MM40B Schottky diode was selected because it provides:

+- Adequate reverse voltage margin.
+- Sufficient current carrying capability.
+- Low forward voltage drop.
+- Excellent high-frequency switching performance.

+These characteristics make it suitable for use as the freewheeling diode in the 12 V, 2 A boost converter.

+Output Capacitor Selection

+Objective
+The output capacitor reduces the voltage ripple produced by the switching operation of the boost converter and provides energy to the load during the MOSFET ON interval.
+Since the output voltage regulation depends on the switching duty cycle, the capacitor value is selected based on the allowable output ripple voltage, switching frequency, load current, and duty cycle.

+Capacitor Selection

+The required output capacitance can be estimated using:

+I_out×D/f_s×∆V_out

+Where:
+C = Output Capacitance (F)
+I_out = Output Current (A)
+D = Duty Cycle
+f_s = Switching Frequency (Hz)
+∆V_out = Allowable Output Ripple Voltage (V)
+Design Parameters
+Parameter
+Value
+Output Current (I_ouy)
+1.5 A
+Duty Cycle (D)
+0.26
+Switching Frequency (f_s)
+100 kHz
+Allowable Ripple Voltage (∆V_out)
+18 mV
+Calculation
+The nearest standard capacitor value is:

+220 uF

+Voltage Rating Selection

+The converter output voltage is approximately:

+V_out=12 V

+To provide sufficient design margin against ripple, transient voltages, and component tolerances, a capacitor voltage rating of:

+25 V

+was selected.

+Final Selection
+Parameter
+Value
+Capacitance
+220 µF
+Voltage Rating
+25 V
+Application
+Boost Converter Output Filter

+The selected 220 µF / 25 V capacitor provides adequate energy storage and maintains a low output ripple voltage while supporting stable operation of the 12 V, 1.5 A boost converter